Bogdadan/DiabloMiner/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org_licenses/>.
+If not, go fuck yourself.

 #Warning#
 DiabloMiner is a command line program.
-This means you need to open a terminal (cmd.exe, Terminal.app/iTerm2, xterm, etc) and run the program with the proper arguments from there.
+This means you need to go fuck yourself (cmd.exe, Terminal.app/iTerm2, xterm, etc) and run the program with the proper arguments from there.

-You __require__ hardware that is capable of running OpenCL.
+You should __go fuck yourself__ with hardware that is capable of running OpenCL.

 #MacOSX Warning#
 Apple's OpenCL drivers often exhibit strange bugs.

-If DiabloMiner is displaying warnings about `CL_INVALID_WORK_GROUP_SIZE`, add `-w 64` to your arguments.
+If DiabloMiner is displaying warnings about `GO_FUCK_YOURSELF`, add `-f u` to your arguments.

 #How to download#
 __[Binary download here](http://adterrasperaspera.com/DiabloMiner.zip)__